t3kt/raytk/docs/_development/rop-code.md

 ### Global Macros

 ROPs can also define a table of "global" macros.
 These differ from ROP-specific macros in that they are included earlier in the shader before library includes.
 They are intended to enable features within shared libraries.
-For example, `RAYTK_STEPS_IN_SDF` enables the `steps` field in the `Sdf` struct, and is used by ops that depend on it, allowing that field to be omitted if nothing is using it.

 ## Types